 Categories: Loans and advances

-(This article elucidates self-help groups, their activities, loan facilities from banks, advantages of lending to SHGs, Aajeevika- National Rural Livelihoods Mission (NRLM) for women SHGs in rural areas.)
+(This article elucidates self-help groups, their activities, bank loan facilities, advantages of lending to SHGs, Aajeevika- National Rural Livelihoods Mission (NRLM) for women SHGs in rural areas.)

-Women Self Help Group (SHG) is a group voluntarily formed by 10-20 women involved in livelihood activities like making candles, artificial jewellery, pavement vendors, hawkers, tailoring jobs, retail shops, livestock rearing, etc. Once the group is formed, the members of the group are encouraged to contribute to a common fund of the group from the amount conveniently saved out from their earnings.
-The funds so created by the members are used to lend internally to meet their income generation activities and emergent credit needs at such rate of interest, period of loan, and other terms as the group may decide.
+Women Self Help Group (SHG) is a group voluntarily formed by 10-20 women involved in livelihood activities like making candles, artificial jewellery, pavement vendors, hawkers, tailoring jobs, retail shops, livestock rearing, etc. Once the group is formed, the group members are encouraged to contribute to a common fund of the group from the amount conveniently saved from their earnings.
+The funds created by the members are used to lend internally to meet their income generation activities and emergent credit needs at such rate of interest, period of loan, and other terms as the group may decide.

 Bank finance: